Gigas002/software-and-services/README.md

 ## Routers firmware

 Read [this article](https://www.privacyguides.org/operating-systems/#firmware).
 I don't use custom firmware because my router isn't supported by these systems yet.
+If you're lucky to have one of these and you're a proton user, you can configure your router to force all connections through ProtonVPN, see detailed guide [here](https://protonvpn.com/support/installing-protonvpn-on-a-router/).

 ## Create boot device